Related Article: Chargeback Fees

-2. Provide Boulevard with whatever information you have (eg. Customer Signature or any communication with the customer), which we will bundle and group together with our own information (We have, for example, the IP address if the customer booked the original appointment, as well as any text message reminders and replies with the customer which indicates the customer intended to receive this service).
+2. Provide Boulevard with whatever information you have in response to the dispute by navigating to your dispute area through Manage > Payment Processing > View Merchant > Disputes section.
+Examples of information we would look for are Customer Signature or any communication with the customer, which we will then bundle and group together with our own information (We have, for example, the IP address if the customer booked the original appointment, as well as any text message reminders and replies with the customer which indicates the customer intended to receive this service).
 Boulevard will submit all evidence we have to the bank, after which they will make their decision on the dispute resolution.

 The Chargeback Process Explained

 The chargeback process can differ between payment processors and it traditionally takes between 60–90 days to resolve.
 Here is an overview of the general chargeback process with most major processors: